 5. Working together to strengthen the integrity of research and to review progress regularly and openly

-The senior member of staff who oversees research integrity at the University is Professor Andrew Ball (Pro-Vice-Chancellor, Research and Enterprise).
+The senior member of staff who oversees research integrity at the University is Professor Andrew Ball (Pro-Vice-Chancellor, Research, Innovation and Knowledge Exchange).
 Professor Ball is the Chair of the University Research Committee.

 |Code of Practice for Research